chocolocked/MTRformsInfoExtraction/README.md

 * PresentationSlides: all touchdown slides
 * Experiments: previous explorations, including IBM Watson test, test on old samples etc. that are not included in the final model
 * README: this file
-* README for non_coders: more detailed documentation in layman's language
+* README for non_coders: more detailed documentation in a layman's language

 ## To-dos
-* Orientation detection.
+* Orientation detection
-* Class 2 database clean-up.
+* Class 2 database clean-up
 * Ask for experts' inputs when the confidence about extracted content is low